 “To be able to continue to work with students to help them be successful in their education, and to provide counseling and mentoring support, is an incredible experience,” said Dr. McGrath.
 “There just could not be a more personally rewarding way for me to spend my time.”

 In 2003, a group of Vi at Grayhawk residents came together and formed the foundation to give back to their own community as well as the larger community of Scottsdale.
 “Our original residents were committed to education as a primary way that you can invest in the future.”
 The first year scholarships totaled $7,200.
-By 2015, that number has jumped to more than $220,000, bringing the foundation’s total investment in students to over $1 million dollars.
+By 2019, that number has jumped to $247,979 bringing the foundation’s total investment in our employees’ and/or their dependents’ education to more than $2 million dollars.

 The foundation is managed by a volunteer resident board and entirely funded by residents, who first learn of the foundation as soon as they move into Vi at Grayhawk.
 “We give every new resident an information packet telling them what the foundation does, and someone from the foundation speaks at every new resident orientation meeting,” said McGrath.

 Donations are accepted all year long, but the most successful fundraising months are June, when the annual scholarships are awarded, and September, when the foundation conducts its donor drive.
 During the donor drive, the foundation sends a fundraising letter to all residents, and places table tents on the dining room tables with photos of scholarship recipients.
 “The foundation is an integral part of our community.
 Everyone knows about us and the work that we’re doing.
 We have all been so blessed in our lives and we wanted to give something back to our community.
 It is just extraordinary to have such amazing residents who year after year continue to support the investment.”

 For Employees and Residents, Education is Common Ground